chaser164/gutcheck/README.md

   - Explicit content
   - Malicious footnote URL.

-Flagged posts will be reviewed an dealt with appropriately by admin.
+Flagged posts will be reviewed and dealt with appropriately by admin.